 6. How many Challenger titles does Hugo Gaston have?

-7. What is Hugo Gaston’s current ATP ranking?
+7. What is Hugo Gaston’s playing style?

-8. What is Hugo Gaston’s playing style?
+8. What is Hugo Gaston’s height and physical build?

-10. What are Hugo Gaston’s recent results?
+10. What are Hugo Gaston’s recent achievements?